LeliucRobert/AI-StudyPro/README.md

 Here're some of the project's best features:

 *   The AI provides explanations or additional information based on the page content answering questions about the material you're viewing.
-*   The user can generate customizable summaries of the website based on their prefferences
+*   The user can generate customizable summaries of the website based on their preferences
 *   The extension can recommend similar web pages based on the content being viewed enhancing learning or research